FLAIROx/IFG/README.md

 ```
 >> wandb disabled
 ```
-The experiments in Section 6.3 and 6.4 (conversational agents and user comments on news articles) require access to Llama3.1.
-To run these experiments you must set a huggingface API key with sufficient permissiont to access Llama3.1.
-This requires agreeing to terms and conditions for Llama3.1 via the huggingface website.
+The experiments in Section **6.3** and **6.4** (conversational agents and user comments on news articles) require access to `Llama3.1`.
+To run these experiments you must set a huggingface API key with sufficient permissiont to access `Llama3.1`.
+This requires agreeing to terms and conditions for `Llama3.1` via the Huggingface🤗 website.

 Set the API key as follows
 ```